 Teenage Bounty Hunters

 Teenage Bounty Hunters has already reached cult status, thanks to what fans consider a too-early cancellation.
 But its one-season run makes it easy to take the whole action-comedy in over a single weekend.
 As for the plot, it does exactly what it says on the tin: two teenage girls take up the unlikely after-school job of bounty hunting and try to keep it from their families.
-For more recommendations sent right to your inbox, sign up for our daily newsletter.

 In the horror-thriller V Wars, a worldwide conflict develops when an ancient biological agent unearthed by climate change turns half of the human population into vampires.
 Somehow, this didn't rate a second season in Netflix's opinion, but you can still enjoy the 10 terrifying episodes that they did make.

 If Riverdale is just a touch too campy for you, try Dare Me on for size.
 Another show gone too soon, this one-season wonder heightens the already dramatic world of high school cheerleading with secrets, betrayal, and bloodshed.
 You'll be on the edge of your seat as the teens test the limits of who they can trust.
 And for TV that will bring you out of your funk, check out 7 TV Shows Scientifically Proven to Cure Your Boredom.

 Notoriously too over budget for Netflix to agree to make any more, Baz Luhrmann's The Get Down is a feast for the eyes and ears.
 And it's a must for music geeks, as it tracks the early days of hip-hop through its rise in the South Bronx.
 And if you're a soundtrack lover, check out the Movie Soundtracks Every Kid from the '90s Loved.